alibaba/feathub/docs/content/how-to/deploy-on-alibaba-cloud.md

-# Deploy Feathub Job on Alibaba Cloud Realtime Compute
+# Deploy FeatHub Job on Alibaba Cloud Realtime Compute

-In this document, we will show you the steps to deploy a simple Feathub job that consumes data from the Flink datagen connector, computes some features, and prints out the result to the [Alibaba Cloud Realtime Compute for Apache Flink](https://help.aliyun.com/document_detail/110778.html).
+In this document, we will show you the steps to deploy a simple FeatHub job that consumes data from the Flink datagen connector, computes some features, and prints out the result to the [Alibaba Cloud Realtime Compute for Apache Flink](https://help.aliyun.com/document_detail/110778.html).